 My inspiration for this piece of flash fiction:

 At different times, a bird has flown into my picture window.
 I used to look down at the driveway after hearing the bang, to see if the bird flew away or not.
 Some did.
 Other times, I couldn’t find the bird, so I assumed it had flown away.
 Sadly, there were times a bird didn’t make it.
 Usually, it would leave an oil splat and a feather or two on the window, evidence of its crash.

-The last time I heard the bang, which always breaks my heart, I found a tiny feather floating before the window.
+The last time I heard the heart-breaking bang, I found a tiny feather floating before the window.
 The bird was semiconscious, but it (she, I think) eventually died.
-By now I had a wrought iron window box extending across the bottom of the window, so the bird didn’t fall far–the iron shelf caught her.
+By now a wrought iron window box extended across the bottom of the window, so the bird didn’t fall far–the iron shelf caught her.
 The moment before her demise was a sad one.
 Even sadder, I’m sure this was the bird who’d been building her nest moments before.
 I’d watched her and her partner busy about from a window in my study.
 I dedicate “Zephyr” to her, keeping in mind the birds who survived their slams into my picture window.

 P.S.
 I try to make a habit out of drawing the shade halfway down so the birds get the hint that they’re seeing a “hard reflection.”
 But alas, I’m human.
 At times I forget to pull it down after my husband lifts it up.
 In his defense, the window offers us a beautiful view.

 Update: I put decals on the picture window, which have significantly cut down the incidence of bird crashes.
 Once, a sparrow perched on the wrought-iron rail before the window.
 The smart little creature studied the window as if debating whether it was something worth flying into.
 Fortunately, it made the right choice:)